emqx/neuron-docs/en_US/getting-started/quick_start.md

 ![write](./assets/write.png)

+To perform dashboard data write operation,

+1. Click on `Write` button at the end of the tag which is going to change value.
+2. Enter the new value for the tag.
+3. Switch on the hex flag to input hexadecimal value.
+4. Click on `Submit` button to submit new value.

 :::warning
-This point in the device must also have the writable attribute.
+The tag in the device must be the writable.
 :::

 ### Step 13 Add northbound plugin modules for application

-Select `Northbound Application Management` in the `Configuration` menu to enter the Northbound Application Management screen.
+Click on `Northbound Application` in the `Configuration` menu to show the Northbound Application Management screen.
 There will be a default data stream application node, now you can add more manually, in this case we will create an mqtt application node, as shown below.

 ![north-add](./assets/north-add.png)

+To add MQTT cloud connection module,

-* Click on the `Add Application` button in the top right hand corner.
+1. Click on the `Add Application` button in the top right hand corner.
-* Fill in the name of the application, for example, mqtt-1.
+2. Fill in the name of the application, for example, mqtt-1.
-* The drop-down box shows the northbound applications available for this software version, in this case we choose the mqtt plugin.
+3. The drop-down box shows the northbound applications available for this software version, in this case we choose the mqtt plugin.

 ### Step 14 Manage northbound application node list